The graph of implicit edge dependencies for indecomposability and beyond

+Note that \Cref{cor:subspaceprojection} provides another proof of the dependencies in trapezoids, see \Cref{ex:parallelogram}.
 This can be generalized as a combination of \Cref{cor:subspaceprojection,cor:RigidCycle0}.
 While the statement is quite verbose in contrast with the simpler (and stronger) \Cref{cor:subspaceprojection}, it has the advantage of being an explicit property straightforward to check.
 We denote here $\mathdefn{[k]} \coloneqq \{1, \dots, k\}$.

 \begin{corollary} Let $\fw=(\verts,\edges,\p)$ be a framework containing a cycle with vertices $u_1,\dots, u_k\in \verts$ such that $u_iu_{i+1}\in \edges$ for all $1\leq i \leq k$ (with indices taken modulo $k$, implying $u_{k+1}=u_1$).
 For a subset $S\subseteq [k]$, define the linear span $W_S\eqdef\lin\set{\p_{u_{i+1}}-\p_{u_{i}}}{i\in S}$.